Women in Science & Engineering Conference

 - Attend workshops designed specifically for the high school student, university student, and professional.

 - Career Resource Fair

 - Network and meet with employers of engineering and science graduates, talk to friends and representatives from engineering and science departments and UW community.

 - Enjoy a catered lunch and plenty of time to network with employers, faculty and students.

-At the College of Engineering, we recognize the importance of having a diverse student body and actively seek to recruit and retain female students.
-Increasing the participation of women in engineering disciplines is an essential part of our mission — and the WiSE program and annual conference are as critical to our efforts to make engineering more inclusive as they are to the women who participate in them.
-Simply put, WiSE works: 25 percent of Bachelor’s degrees awarded in engineering disciplines at the UW in 2014-15 went to women, compared to the national average of 20 percent.
-For this reason, we encourage all of our women undergraduates to take advantage of the many resources and opportunities the program offers.
+At the College of Engineering, we recognize the importance of having a diverse student body and actively seek to recruit and retain female students throughout the College.
+Increasing the participation of women in engineering disciplines is an essential part of our mission, and the WiSE program is critical to this effort.

 Michael B. Bragg